Lochgoilhead: Location

 The area has been inhabited for over 10,000 years, with the original name for the area being 'Kil nam brathairan' from the Gaelic for 'Church of the brothers'.
 There are Neolithic remains in the area, including nearby cup marks and a well-preserved corn kiln.
 The area is associated with the history of Clan Campbell, who drove the Lamonts from the area in the fourteenth century.
 Lochgoilhead used to be an important stop on the route between Glasgow and Inverary, as travellers would arrive by boat and continue by coach to St Catherine's, where they would board a second boat to cross Loch Fyne.

 Lochgoilhead is situated in the Cowal Peninsula and access to the village is either via the A83 with a turning off the 'Rest and be Thankful', or the A815 from Dunoon.
 Both roads are single track.
 Travel times from Glasgow, 50 mi to the south east, are approximately 90 minutes.

 The village has a population of about 400, with around a third of the houses being holiday rental properties or second homes.
 A large holiday village, Drimsynie Estate Holiday Village, nearly doubles the population of Lochgoilhead in high season.
 Employment in the area is largely related to agriculture, forestry and tourism, with rates of unemployment at approximately the national average.
 Rates of self-employment are twice the Scottish average.

 The village has a Post Office/Shop and a small Costcutter supermarket.
 There is a church, a village hall which hosts a number of community events, a primary school and a doctor's surgery.
-Drinks, meals and accommodation are available at the Goil Inn.
+Drinks, meals and accommodation are available at the Goil Inn and at the Shore House.
 Accommodation and many other amenities such as a gym, swimming pool and restaurants are available at Drimsynie Estate Holiday Village.

 The area has many associations with outdoor activities, including one of Scouts Scotland's national activity centres run by Scout Adventures and the Ardroy Outdoor Centre.
 There are many famous local walks including the Donich Circular and parts of the Cowal way (a view of Lochgoilhead can be seen on the home page for the Cowal Way website).
 The area is also incredibly rich in wildlife; red squirrel, pine marten, otters, red deer and badgers are common, as well as seals and porpoises in the loch and eagles and buzzards on the hills.
 Wildcats used to be common in the area but may now be extinct locally.

 There are a number of books about local history available, including 'Loch Goil – A slice out of paradise' (the name is a quote from the famous mountaineer WH Murray), 'Loch Goil – looking back' by Iain Smart and Rod/Tricia Philips, and 'The Lochgoil and Lochlong Steamboat Company' by Iain Smart.
 There is a community website and the local newspaper 'The Wee Goil' is published monthly.

 Parts of the film From Russia with Love were filmed locally, and Sean Connery stayed at the Goil Inn (then the Lochgoilhead Hotel).
 Restless Natives also shows scenes near Lochgoilhead.